RexOps/rexify-website/content/docs/guides/start_using__r__ex.md

 You can run Rex from your workstation or on a central master host.

-For your central Rex machine (the master) you need at least Perl 5.8.
-For a better experience we recommend using Perl 5.10.1 and above.
+For your central Rex machine (the master) you need at least Perl 5.10.1.
+For the best experience we recommend using the [latest stable release of Perl](https://www.perl.org/get.html).

 On this host you also need some Perl modules installed.
-If you're using the provided packages or install Rex via cpanm the dependencies will be installed automatically.
+If you're using the packages provided by your OS distribution, or you install Rex from CPAN, then those dependencies will be installed automatically.

-You can install Rex on a Linux host via a simple one-liner.
-For other systems please read the instructions on the Get Rex page.

-    $ curl -L https://get.rexify.org | perl - --sudo -n Rex

-This command will install Rex on your system.

-We recommend to use our packages from the repository.
+You can find information on the [Get Rex](/get/index.html) page about how to install Rex itself.

 ## Managed Hosts